iamAkolab/Udacity_JavaDev_Nanodegree/part2_spring_boot_basic/lesson4/connecting_controllers.md

 * Bind the input text to two fields called animalName and adjective.
 * Display the contents of the list greetings in the first <h1> element.
 You should display all the elements in the list.
 * Use conditional logic to only show the list of greetings if there are 5 or fewer messages.
 Otherwise, show the message ‘I think that’s enough!’

+## Solution
+You can see we made a few revisions to the <form> element:

+* We added th:action to set the target of the form submission.
+* We used th:object to bind the form to messageForm.
+* We added a method=”POST” attribute.
+* We also added the th:field attribute to our input to reference the animalName and adjective values on our messageForm.

+To display the list of greetings, we use th:each and set the th:text for each row to the msg value.

+Lastly, we use th:if and th:unless to show or hide our two text elements.
+Note that they don’t have to be in any particular order. th:if and th:unless both can operate independently.